 The Chief Minister’s NT Book Awards

 Started by the NT Writers’ Centre in 2009, and originally called Territory Read, the Chief Minister’s NT book awards have been celebrating excellence amongst published authors residing in the NT for over a decade.
-What began as a single, annual award has evolved into a biennial affair with multiple categories, and with generous support from the Chief Minister has developed into the premier prize for authors in the NT.
+What began as a single, annual award has evolved into a biennial affair with multiple categories, and with generous support from the Chief Minister have developed into the premier prize for authors in the NT.

 In 2020, the three categories were streamlined into: fiction, non-fiction and YA/Children’s.